Pininfarina: New infrastructure and expansion

 Pininfarina Sverige AB in Uddevalla, Sweden, was established in 2003 as a joint venture (JV) between Volvo Cars and Pininfarina to produce a new Volvo convertible that will be sold in Europe and the United States.
 The JV is owned 60% by Pininfarina and 40% by Volvo.
-The C70 model designed by Volvo's John Kinsey—was launched on 13 April 2006, sharing the Volvo P1 platform used in the S40.
+The C70 model, designed by Volvo's John Kinsey, was launched on 13 April 2006, sharing the Volvo P1 platform used in the S40.
+In 2011, Volvo announced the end of the joint venture, becoming the sole owner of the Uddevalla plant.
+Shortly thereafter, Volvo announced that the plant would be closed down, with the last car being built in the first half of 2013.

 Architecture

 Pininfarina has helped to plan multi-family residences with Cyrela Real Estate.
 Related Group, and commercial projects with Bosque Real, Roadside Development, and Higold Group.
 They were also involved in the construction of the Istanbul and Santiago international airports and Juventus Arena.
 In 2016 Pininfarina, in collaboration with Reflex, created the Segno furniture Collection; an integrated modular system.
 They have also collaborated with Italian wood distributor Corà Parquet, to develop wooden flooring surfaces as well as Higold on a line of outdoor furniture.